pedros80/timelogger/README.txt

 Known Issues:
-If task is started, it *MUST* be stopped before closing app or starting new task otherwise time spent will not be stored.
+If task is started, it *MUST* be stopped before closing app or starting new task otherwise time spent will not be stored. - Fixed in 1.0.1